fedcba499/ColabProjects/README.md

-# Google View Only Slides pdf Downloader
+# Google View Only Slides Downloader
 This python file takes Google Presentation link as input and generates pdf of presentation.